 - • ¾ Thai sweet chili sauce

-- • 1 tbsp olive oil for the sauce
+- • 1 tablespoon olive oil for the sauce

-- • 3-4 tbsp olive oil to fry the fish
+- • 3-4 tablespoon olive oil to fry the fish

 - Heat a pan on medium then add salt.